ansys/pymapdl/doc/source/user_guide/database.rst

 Usage
 ~~~~~

-Getting elems and nodes objects:
+Getting the elems and nodes objects:

 .. code:: py